Brief Academic Biography

 Research Topics

-• Father-child relationships
+- Father-child relationships

-• Same-sex relationships
+- Same-sex relationships

-• Single women and intimate/close relationships
+- Single women and intimate/close relationships

-• Couple Therapy training and practise in Africa and South Africa
+- Couple Therapy training and practise in Africa and South Africa

 About My Research

-My research interest is close human relationships.
-Close personal relationships refer to a range of relationships, including family, friend, and romantic relationships.
+My research interest is in experiences of, and processes in, close human relationships.
+Close relationships refer to a range of relationships, including family, friend, and romantic relationships.
 It is well established that human beings’ general well-being is promoted by these relationships throughout the human lifespan.
 Conversely, problematic or unsupportive close relationships can be a source of severe psychological distress, and relationship problems are often indicated as the single most frequent presenting problem in people seeking counselling and psychotherapy.
-Furthermore, a lack of, or unsatisfactory, close relationships have been linked to mental disorders such as depression.
+Furthermore, a lack of, or unsatisfactory close relationships have been linked to mental disorders such as depression.
 Due to the evidence of both the enhancing and impeding impact of close relationships on general health, it is argued that a health and social policy focus on close relationships could be a cost-effective strategy to improve well-being on a societal level.
-It is therefore important in a developing country like South Africa with a strained government health budget, to nurture and safeguard close relationships that promote health and provide interventions for those that undermine health.
+It is therefore important in a developing country like South Africa with a strained government health budget, to nurture and safeguard close relationships that promote health, and provide interventions for those that undermine health.

-Despite the importance of close relationships for human physical, social and mental health, we know relatively little about men and women’s experiences in close relationships; and the quality of, and processes in, the broad range of close relationships in the diverse South African population.
+Despite the importance of close relationships for human physical, social and mental health, we know relatively little about men and women’s experiences in close relationships; as well as the quality of, and processes in, the broad range of close relationships in the diverse South African population.
 In my research, therefore, I focus on generating information about close relationships (romantic and family close relationships) in various contexts.
 I am currently working on a project that explores men’s fatherhood ideas and practices.
 Men’s increased involvement in caregiving can play a critical role in changing traditional and restrictive gender roles in South Africa by providing men with the opportunity to expand their family roles and in so doing, role modelling alternative masculinity practices to their children.

 I have also begun to explore an area closely related to close relationships, namely couple therapy.
 Given the dearth of information on the practise of couple therapy in South Africa, I would like to investigate topics such as: (i) South Africans attitudes towards utilising couple therapy for their own relationships. (ii) Non-professional forms of relationship interventions, for example, the use of indigenous forms of couple and family interventions and the interventions provided by religious leaders. (ii) Experiences of couple therapy. (iii) Couple therapy services and training in South Africa, for example: Who provides couple therapy in South Africa?
 Which modalities are used by practitioners?
 I would also like to explore the relevance of Emotionally Focused Therapy for South African couples.